City of East Providence

 - Portion of Pawtucket Avenue in front of Bayview Academy due to local poor drainage of

-- Veterans Memorial Parkway adjacent to Watchemoket Cove due to sever weather that coincides with high tides.
+- Veterans Memorial Parkway adjacent to Watchemoket Cove from tidal flooding.

 - The intersection of South Broadway and Lee Road.

-- Recreational area of Sabin Point and surrounding area due to sever weather that coincides with high tides.
+- Sabin Point Park and immediate surrounding area due to storm-driven high tides.

-- Residential area along west shoreline of Bullocks Cove, Crescent View Avenue in the area of the cove, due to severe weather that coincides with high tides.
+- Residential area along west shoreline of Bullocks Cove, and Crescent View Avenue in the area of the cove,due to storm-driven high tides.